-Isle of Skye Scotland #11807
+Isle of Skye Scotland #11807 Purchase

-How to Boost Your Creativity; Tip One
+How to Boost Your Creativity Tip One

-Everyone in the wide field of the Arts suffers from creative block from time to time, from writers and musicians to painters and photographers.
-No one is immune and these periods can be very frustrating and occasionally depressing.
+Everyone in the wide field of the Arts suffers from creative block from time to time.
+From writers and musicians to painters and photographers.
+No one is immune, and these periods can be very frustrating and occasionally depressing.
 Sometimes though only a small change of environment or way of looking at things is needed to get those juices flowing again.

 Let’s start with the basics.
 What is creativity?
 Here is one definition: